JetBrains/amper/docs/Documentation.md

   |  |  |-module.yaml
 ```

-The `app/module.yaml` could declare dependency on `ui/utils` as follows:
+The `app/module.yaml` could declare a dependency on `ui/utils` as follows:

 ```yaml
 dependencies: